Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Essays/04-Charles-Hoskinson-Favorite-Philosophers.md

 ## Modal logic
 “*At least there I have modal logic …the little boxes and I have the diamonds.
 I can do a computation … and I can reason about what people are saying.
 Really it was all about precision and the nature of truth, precision and the nature of possibility ...*” – Charles

-Charles refers here to two of the fundamental symbols of modal logic (https://iep.utm.edu/modal-lo/), necessity “the little box” and possibility “the diamonds”.
+Charles refers here to two of the fundamental symbols of modal logic (https://iep.utm.edu/modal-lo/), *necessity* “the little box” and *possibility* “the diamonds”.

 “*How far a formal language can take you ...*” – Charles

 ## David Hilbert

-“David Hilbert also did the same thing …” – Charles Charles refers here to “Hilbert’s Program” (https://plato.stanford.edu/entries/hilbert-program/)
+“*David Hilbert also did the same thing …*” – Charles

+Charles refers here to “Hilbert’s Program” (https://plato.stanford.edu/entries/hilbert-program/)

-##
+## Alfred North Whitehead

 “*Russell got his career started with working with Alfred North Whitehead, a logician.
 There was this whole desire in late 19th century mathematics.*"